mrbberra/avocado/README.md

 - Python 3.6+
 - virtualenv and virtualenvwrapper (highly suggested)
 - Pip
+- Postgres, available at the project [website](https://www.postgresql.org/) or from a package manager like [brew](https://brew.sh/).
-- Appropriate [Selenium web driver](https://selenium-python.readthedocs.io/installation.html#drivers) for your choice of browser
+- Appropriate [Selenium web driver](https://selenium-python.readthedocs.io/installation.html#drivers) for your choice of browser.
+  - Web drivers can also be installed using brew.
+  - Currently, this project uses Chrome for compatibility with Heroku.
+If you wish to use something else, you will have to modify the TweetFetcher __init__ statement.

 ## Installation
 1. Clone the repo.